jpodwys/cache-service-node-cache/README.md

 ## .db

-The underlying [`node-cache` instance](https://github.com/tcs-de/nodecache) is public so that, if needed, you can have access to functions I haven't abstracted.
+This is the underlying [`node-cache` instance](https://github.com/tcs-de/nodecache).
+If needed, you can access `node-cache` functions I haven't abstracted.

 # Using Background Refresh